 Our calling to MAF

 Feeling God calling us clearly into full-time mission service overseas led us on a brief trip to Tanzania in 2010 to explore potential opportunities to serve there with MAF.
-Stewart serves as Programme Manager in Arusha, overseeing the office and liaising with other mission organisations and NGOs in the region.
+Stewart serves as Country Director in Arusha, overseeing the office and liaising with other mission organisations and NGOs in the region.